Ifycode-experiments/doc/contributor-guide/node-mongo-project/project-details.md

-# node-mongo-cli project details
+# node-mongo project details

 ## Introduction

-Hi, thanks for your interest to collabo(rate) and contribute to @code-collabo's  **node-mongo-cli project**.
+Hi, thank you for your interest to collabo(rate) and contribute to @code-collabo's  **node-mongo project**.
 Straight to the point => I want every next project involving nodejs and mongoDB to be dead easy for me.
 A project which will also be useful to others be it a contributor or user.

-I'll talk about the project in detail under the following headings:
+I will talk about the project in detail under the following headings:
 * About project.
 * Who can contribute, prerequisites & tools.
 * Project breakdown.